-- To change the graphic’s aspect ratio, press the Shift key on your keyboard while you push or pull on its sides.
+- To change the overlay’s aspect ratio, press the Shift key on your keyboard while you push or pull on its sides.
 If you change your mind, right-click the graphic and select Original aspect ratio.

 - Use the Layers palette to control how text and graphic elements are layered in your designs.

 - Flip graphics horizontally or vertically by clicking the horizontal and vertical flip buttons in the Graphics palette.
 Rotate left or right 45-degrees at a time by clicking the rotate arrows.

 - Use the Graphics palette to change the overlay’s color.
 You can use the Color Grid or Color Spectrum to flip through different colors, enter a hex code, or use the eyedropper to pick a color anywhere in the PicMonkey editor.

 Every overlay graphic has a Fade slider in the Graphics palette that lets you adjust the opacity.
 Blend modes can also affect transparency because they change how the graphic interacts with the elements behind it.
 Depending on what color your background is and what color the overlay is, blend modes might look different each time.
 We suggest scrolling through them to preview how they’ll look before choosing one.

 Right-clicking the overlay will open several new controls, including:

 - Delete layer

 When you duplicate an overlay, all the changes that you made to the original will be reflected in the duplicate.

 - Zoom in so you can see what you’re doing.